7MinSec/bpatty/index.md

 ##Training
+* [Programming and scripting](training/programming-and-scripting.md) has some good online sources for learning Python, PowerShell and the like
-Check out these [vulnerable machine resources](pentesting/training/vulnerablemachines.md) which will help you practice and sharpen your pentest skills in a safe environment.
+* [Vulnerable machine resources](training/vulnerable-machines.md) will help you practice and sharpen your pentest skills in a safe (and legal!) environment

 #Web tech (blogs, bots and whatnots)
 Like LAMP stuff, Ghost, Hugo and other thingies that get served up on Web technology.

 * [Hugo](web/hugo.md) - how to setup this popular blogging platform
 * [Limnoria](web/limnoria.md) - how to install and maintain this popular IRC bot
+* [Minecraft](gaming/minecraft.md) - how to setup an MC server